egandavidpatrick-del/AutoRegisterUpdater/README.md

 Completing a Document Issue register typically is a time consuming, tedious and error intensive task completed manually.
 This manual approach is how most organisations complete a Document Issue Register even today.

-# 🧭 Auto Document Issue Register Updater (Custom Desktop Utility Application)
+# 🧭 Auto Document Issue Register Updater (Case Study – Proprietary Production Application)
 <h3>Complete a Document Issue Register in Seconds</h3>

 ---